 CRIMINAL COURT JUDGES CANNOT BE UNBIASED

-Imagine that you go to a boxing match and the boxers are introduced by the ring announcer:
+Imagine a boxing match where the fighters are introduced by the ring announcer like this:

 - ANNOUNCER - In the blue corner is the challenger, Billy Bob Bruiser from Mount Druitt in Sydney.
 In the red corner is the champion, Sugar Steve Slugger from Sunshine in Melbourne.
 The referee is Fred Slugger from Sunshine, who also happens to be Steve Slugger's twin brother.